-Visiting Nevada Southern Railroad MuseumLocated in Boulder City, the Nevada Southern Railroad Museum is a popular stop for tourists traveling between Las Vegas and the Hoover Dam.
+Visiting Nevada State Railroad Museum - Boulder CityLocated in Boulder City, the Nevada State Railroad Museum is a popular stop for tourists traveling between Las Vegas and the Hoover Dam.
 You can take the Boulder City Parkway to reach the museum from the surrounding cities.
 The museum has a free outdoor parking lot that's situated at the intersection of railroad tracks and Yucca Street.
-The Regional Transportation Commission HDX bus stops within walking distance of the attraction.
+The Regional Transportation Commission (RTC) HDX bus stops within walking distance of the attraction.
 This route links Boulder City with the neighboring city of Henderson.
 Transfers to other RTC buses are available at various points in Henderson.

 Click here to visit Nevada State Railroad Museum - Boulder City official website.Note: This information can change without notice.
 Confirm all details directly with the company in question.